 - Prepare sauce by mixing together all sauce ingredients (gochujang - soy sauce) in a small bowl.
 Set aside.

 - Cook buckwheat noodles according to directions on package.
 Drain, rinse in cold water and place in the center of platter.
 Arrange prepared vegetables and poached shrimp around the noodles.
 Garnish with sliced egg.
 Drizzle sauce on top and mix all together.
 Serve.

 **Helpful tips and common mistakes

 Jeng ban gook su is often served with buckwheat noodles, a variety of vegetables, sliced Asian pear, and boiled egg with a spicy sauce on the side.
 Since the dish is vegetarian, it can be filling but leave you hungry several hours later.
 To remedy that, I decided to add sake poached shrimp to the meal.
-No, this is not a traditional ingredient found in jang ban gook su, but what can I say, I’m a rebel that way!

 Other than poaching the shrimp and boiling the egg, there is no other cooking involved - perfect for novice cooks!
-Chop all the ingredients, find a partner to devour the dish and enjoy!
+Chop all the ingredients, find a partner to devour the dish, and enjoy!
 Because of the number of ingredients, it can be difficult to make this for one, but no one will judge you if you eat both servings.

 When purchasing gochujang, a Korean chili paste, be aware that certain brands can be spicier than others.
 It's impossible to know which is mild and which is spicier until you taste it.
 Keeping that in consideration, adjust the seasonings for the sauce as needed.
 If the one you bought is too spicy, add more sugar and vinegar.
 The sauce may still seem spicy on its own, but once all the other ingredients are mixed in, the level of heat will decrease.